kevinniland/MD5-message-digest-algorithm/overview.md

 ### Windows
 #### Compiler
 To compile a C program on a Windows platform, please follow the below installation instructions.
-If you already have GCC installed on Windows, skip to the next section 'Running the program'.
+If you already have GCC installed on Windows, skip to the next section 'How to run'.

 ##### GCC installation instructions
 This section provides a quick overview of setting up a compiler for C programs on Windows.
 For a more robust walkthrough, please visit [How to Install the Latest GCC on Windows](https://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/).

 * **Install Cygwin** Download the [Cygwin installer](https://cygwin.com/install.html).
 Run either the 32 bit or 64 bit version depending on your version of Windows.
 Cygwin’s setup wizard will walk you through a series of steps.
 When you reach the “Select Packages” step, don’t bother selecting any packages yet.
 Just go ahead and click Next.
 We’ll add additional packages from the command line later.
 Move the Cygwin installer to a folder of your choice (it'll be needed later to install packages).
 * **Install Required Cygwin Packages** Next, you’ll need to add several packages to Cygwin.
 Open a command prompt, navigate to the folder where the Cygwin installer is located, and run the following command: